privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 There are 2 cases to constrain based on the path directed by the provided non-existing key (coming from hash of account address):

 - <b>Type 1 non-existence proof</b> (insert to append/delete from append): the path ended at a leaf node.
-Illustration figure shown below:
+The illustration figure shown below:
 ![AccountNotExist_Leaf](https://i.imgur.com/SyExuBC.png)
 In this case, due to our construction of the old and new paths of `SMTTrace`, the old path (when inserting)/new path (when deleting) must be directed to this leaf node.
 The prefix key provided by the old/new path must end at a bit position <i>before</i> the last bit of the leaf key that is to be proved non-exist.
 So we constrain that the non-existing account/storage must have its key that is not equal to the key at this leaf node.
 Circuit columns `other_key`, `other_key_hash`, `other_leafnode_hash` and an IsEqualGadget `key_equals_other_key` are used to provide witness to these constraints and to constrain.

 - <b>Type 2 non-existence proof</b> (insert to fill/delete from fill): the path ended at an empty node.
-Illustration figure shown below:
+The illustration figure shown below:
 ![AccounNotExist_Empty](https://i.imgur.com/FLxg11Q.png)
 In this case, due to our construction of the old and new paths of `SMTTrace`, the old path (when inserting)/new path (when deleting) must be directed to this empty node.
 So we constrain the emptiness of these nodes.
 Circuit provides two IsZeroGadgets `old_hash_is_zero` and`new_hash_is_zero` to constrain this case.